ardatezcan1/ardatezcan1/README.md

 I am working as a Cloud Big Data engineer.

 My areas of interest are data, images, signal processing and AI.
+I am curious about open-source projects.

 I know some coding languages but my favorite is Python.⚡